eslint/eslint/docs/user-guide/configuring.md

 }
 ```

-For historical reasons, the boolean values `false` and `true` can also be used to configure globals, and are equivalent to `"readable"` and `"writeable"`, respectively.
-However, this usage of booleans is deprecated.
+For historical reasons, the boolean value `false` and the string value `"readable"` are equivalent to `"readonly"`.
+Similarly, the boolean value `true` and the string value `"writeable"` are equivalent to `"writable"`.
+However, the use of older values is deprecated.

 **Note:** Enable the [no-global-assign](../rules/no-global-assign.md) rule to disallow modifications to read-only global variables in your code.